 Writing samples are provided for nearly all of the pens listed in our catalog.
 If a pen of interest lacks a sample, please let us know so we can provide one.

 Our basic writing sample format is illustrated above.
 The top line is written at normal correspondence speed and pressure, with no special effort at calligraphic effects.
 The figure-8s, shaded in pink, are done first with no pressure, then more slowly with flex on the downstrokes.
 The up-and-downs, shaded in yellow, also demonstrate opening under pressure on downstrokes.
 Finally, the alternating cross-strokes and downstrokes, shaded in green, are done first without pressure and then with.
 Some pen sellers exaggerate the flexibility of their nibs by pushing them to their absolute limits.
 We do not do this: our samples are done using a light and careful hand, to give a realistic picture of each nib's range for safe and sustainable use.
-Our samples are written with Parker Quink on Rhodia paper, ruled with a 5mm graph pattern.
+Our samples are usually written with Parker Quink or Pelikan 4001 on Rhodia paper, ruled with a 5mm graph pattern.
+In some cases this ink and paper combination will display feathering when very flexible nibs are at maximum width and wetness, so samples with less absorbent paper and/or thicker ink may be provided as well.